apache/jackrabbit-oak/oak-doc/src/site/markdown/query/indexing.md

 #### <a name="nrt-indexing-cluster-setup"></a> Cluster Setup

 In cluster setup, each cluster node maintains its own local index for changes happening in that cluster node.
-In addition to that, it also indexes changes from other cluster node by relying on [Oak observation for external changes][OAK-4808].
+In addition to that, it also indexes changes from other cluster nodes by relying on [Oak observation for external changes][OAK-4808].
 This depends on how frequently external changes are delivered.
 Due to this, even with NRT indexing changes from other cluster nodes will take some more time